 Take advantage of the lobster!
 Watch the lobstermen from the deck or from the kitchen table.
 You can even buy some from local lobstermen and prepare it yourself - the best way to cook lobsters is in ocean water!
 (40% of the lobsters in the state are caught in this Knox county.)

 Bring your binoculars.
-Some guests saw a pair of bald eagles fishing from the house at low tide on the rocks in front of the house in early Spring 2012.
+Some guests see a pair of bald eagles fishing from the house at low tide on the rocks in front of the house in early Spring to feed their baby eaglets.
 Apparently the pair of bald eagles are nesting nearby.
-They have also been sighted through the summer of 2013 - just over the tree line from Pleasant Beach Road by Waterman Beach Road flying over the Pleasant Beach woods.
-Also there are sometimes moose in the area and on Spaulding island across the harbor from us.
+They have also been sighted through the summer - just over the tree line from Pleasant Beach Road by Waterman Beach Road flying over the Pleasant Beach woods.
+Also there are sometimes moose in the area and on Spaulding island (22 1/2 acres) across the harbor from us.
 Also you can walk out to Cushing Island near us at low tide.

 Local lighthouses (Owl's Head, Rockland Breakwater and Marshall's Point), Camden Hills State Park, Camden Snow Bowl, Farnsworth Art Museum and the Audubon Project Puffin Institute (on Main St in Rockland) are some favorite day trip destinations.
 Nearby towns like Camden and Rockland are fun to explore and do some souvenir shopping.
 Camden Harbor is a classic tourist trap with visitors from all over the world, a beautiful harbor, shops and a great variety of restaurants.
 Acadia National Park is only a few hours away with: spectacular scenery, views from the top of Cadillac Mountain, carriage trails, Jordan Pond, Thunder Hole, beaver dams, and lots more.